dev-dexter-codes/Ecommerce.shop/README.md

-# Spring Boot CRUD with PostgreSQL 🚀
+# ReactJS and Spring Boot CRUD with PostgreSQL 🚀

 This is a simple Spring Boot application performing CRUD operations using PostgreSQL.